JustDoom/StopDropNRoll/README.md

 To use this mod you just need to be on fire, and spam crouch until your no longer on fire!

+### Configuration

+There are currently two options in the config file which can be found in `<minecraft directory>/config/stop-drop-n-roll.properties`.

+`chance` - The chance that a single crouch will succeed in reducing the time remaining
+`fire-tick-remove-percentage` - The amount that will be removed from the remaining fire ticks
+Both of these options are from 0-1.
+0 is 0%, 1 is 100% and 0.32 would be 32%

+## Contributors

+- JustDoom - Developer
+- Am Noah - Gave me the idea for this mod

 ## Support

 Support can be provided on my [discord server,](https://discord.gg/ydGK5jYV6t) or you can report any bugs on the GitHub repository [here](https://github.com/JustDoom/StopDropNRoll/issues)